 - Create an office of the future that invigorates employees and encourages creative work practices.

 - Incorporate sustainable strategies that contribute to the health and wellbeing of the environment and people.

 - Make data-driven decisions based on cost-analysis, payback studies and team member expertise.

-- Photovoltaic system – A rooftop 147 KW solar array is designed to include 10% more energy than will be required to achieve a net-zero certification through the ILFI program.
-The Sun Power Helix photovoltaic system will be one of the first of its kind on the East Coast.
+- Photovoltaic System – A rooftop 147 KW solar array is designed to include 10 percent more energy than will be required to achieve a net-zero certification.
+The Sun Power® Helix™, which is more efficient that standard photovoltaic system, is one of the first of its kind on the East Coast.

 Creating a Living Laboratory